Consistency in DBMS: ACID Properties For Data Integrity [2026 Guide]

 Consistency also enhances data quality and reliability by enforcing rules and constraints on the data.
 This ensures that the data stored in the database adheres to the defined standards, making it dependable for analysis and reporting.

 For instance, consider a database that stores customer information.
-Consistency ensures that each customer has a unique ID, valid email address, and correct phone number format.
+Consistency ensures that each customer has a unique ID, a valid email address, and a correct phone number format.

 This level of data quality is crucial for businesses that rely on accurate customer data for operations and decision-making.

 By maintaining consistency, you ensure that your database remains reliable and trustworthy.
-It plays a key role in the overall data integrity in DBMS, working in conjunction with other ACID properties in DBMS like atomicity and durability.
+It plays a key role in overall data integrity in a DBMS, working in conjunction with other ACID properties such as atomicity and durability.

 FAQs